The Cash Envelope Budget System

-Cathy’s sister Carolee is guest posting this Friday and next for our Fab Frugal Friday post.
+Cathy’s sister Carolee is guest posting this for us.
 She will be introducing you to the CASH ENVELOPE BUDGET SYSTEM in 2 parts.
-This week she covers the pros of using the system and gives you pointers to get started.
-Next week she will give you some helpful tips to implement the system and help choosing envelope categories.
+This post she covers the pros of using the system and gives you pointers to get started.
+She also gives you some helpful tips to implement the system and help choosing envelope categories.
 This is FAB Carolee.
 Thanks so much!

 I am a mostly stay-at-home Mommy of four young children and wife of a school teacher.
 As my husband has been working on his Master’s Degree, our budget has had to be tighter than ever.
 So, about 14 months ago, I decided to try out the cash envelope system for all of our “discretionary” and some of our “mandatory” expenses.
 Soon, I was hooked.
 Even though it took a little while to adjust and get used to this new system, it has been SO helpful to maintaining the tight budget we need to stick to.
 Now, I’m going to tell you all about it!

 It’s concrete.
 None of this opening up my budgeting software, looking up the month, finding the category, and seeing how much $ is left for the month.
 I never did that anyway.
 Now, I just have to look in the envelope and I know exactly how much we are allowed to spend on something.
 If there’s not enough, then it will have to wait.
 End of story.

 Peace of mind.
 I don’t have to worry or wonder if I’m going to overdraw or exceed my credit limit.